Nimbleguy/Holy-Palist-Church/Statutes/1-Heirarchy.md

 ## Article IV: Creation of a Holy Palist Court
 ### Section 1: Bringing to Court
 **Subsection A:** Anybody may bring anybody else to Holy Palist Court.
-**Subsection B:** There may only be one court case per See at a time.
 ### Section 2: Holy Palist Law
 **Subsection A:** Holy Palist Law is to be based on the principals of English Common Law.
 **Subsection B:** Excommunication may only be done by ruling of Holy Palist Court.